 - You may want to add cashmere sweaters to your line.
 As a buyer, you will need to become an importer in order to compete in the marketplace.

-- As a seller, you may want to establish markets in other growing economies.
+- As a seller, you may want to establish markets in other growing economies through global markets.
 (And as a buyer you may want to outsource manufacturing to a firm in Asia.)

-- As a business-to-business manufacturing operation, you could utilize online conferencing and IT skills to expand your sources of supply as well as your customer base.
+- As a business-to-business manufacturing operation, you could utilize online conferencing and IT skills to expand your sources of supply as well as your customer base with global expansion.

 The purpose of this session is to enable you to review the highlights of international trade and provide you with helpful resources.
-Your global expansion will involve complexities including documentation, shipping, financial, legal, communications, governmental regulations, licensing and property rights.
+Your global expansion will involve complexities including documentation, shipping, financial, legal, communications, governmental regulations, trade laws, licensing and property rights.
 So you will also need to expand your knowledge beyond the scope covered here to fully understand the benefits and barriers to international trade.

 International trade is especially appropriate for the rapidly growing number of "hollow corporations."
 A hollow corporation is a business without a factory and with a minimum number of employees in which manufacturing is performed by outside suppliers.
 A hollow corporation might depend on outside suppliers for virtually all of its products, such as an American toy company importing product from China.
 Or, it might depend on outside suppliers for selected components in its overall product line, such as The Boeing Company.

-Franchisors have been expanding globally for decades.
+Franchisors in the United States have been expanding globally for decades.
 As they saturate their domestic markets, they depend more on global expansion.
 Many franchisors avoided dealing with individual franchisees and instead have signed up area licensees or even country licensees.

 Complying with taste and other preferences is important.
 South American countries have a taste for sweets and hence are a good expansion territory for Dunkin Donuts©.
 In other parts of the world, recipes as well as products have been tweaked to satisfy local tastes.